 You may live in an unincorporated village.
 Please check a map of Vermont to find out which town your village is in.

 Why isn’t my town included in the table?

 Towns that are not listed in the table have had fewer than 6 cases of COVID-19 since March.
 Federal and State Laws are in place to protect an individual’s privacy.
-For privacy reasons, the Health Department reports a range when the case count is less than six.
 This is a common practice with all of protected health information data, not just with COVID-19 data.

 When I compare the county map to the town map, the numbers don’t match.
 Why is that?

-The town map reflects only Vermont residents who tested positive for COVID-19.
-The county map reflects Vermont residents and non-Vermont residents who tested positive for COVID-19 while visiting or seeking care in Vermont.
+The town map reflects the rate of Vermont residents who tested positive for COVID-19.
+The county map reflects the number of Vermont residents and non-Vermont residents who tested positive for COVID-19 while visiting or seeking care in Vermont.

 Who is considered a Vermont resident?